+44 (0)1273 732 888

 As Jack puts it: ‘The technology and widgets are only there to serve what we should be about: helping people – in our case, to become better writers.’

 Interactivity is central to our in-person programmes.
 Effective learning happens through practical exercises and debate between the trainer and delegates, not through a passive presentation that simply washes over them.
 But that’s not possible when you’re online, right?

-That certainly seems to be the suspicion of a lot of our participants as they’re going in.
+That certainly seems to be the suspicion a lot of our participants have as they’re going in.
 Typically, we’re able to change that perception by the end.
 But the unconscious bias is interesting – and it’s the tone of surprise in the feedback that gives them away.
 The training is great ‘even though’ or ‘despite’ it being delivered remotely:

 ‘Engaging, well paced, and the interactive nature ensured that despite being delivered remotely, we maintained focus and interest.
 Great course!’

 ‘So engaging even though it was a virtual course.
 Not everyone would be able to keep us engaged at 10 o’clock at night via an online platform – I learned a lot!’

 – Kerryn Ruxton, EY

 So, how’s it done?
 Well, much like in in-person training, you mix things up and make sure to involve participants.
 ‘We get them talking, interacting, doing something, as much as possible,’ says our consultant Kathy Gemmell.
 Features like the statuses, polls and chat box come into play again – as does getting them collaborating on practical exercises.
 Breakout rooms, where some of the delegates can work together on activities, also provide a virtual change of scene.
 And they suit those who may be more comfortable discussing the material in smaller groups.

 Those same virtual spaces are also perfect for one-to-ones (in our case, where trainers take delegates through the analysis of their writing sample – a core part of our courses, both live and remote).